rubensworks/article-privacy-decentralized/content/introduction.md

 identify the open challenges to enable privacy-preserving querying, and we propose a high-level framework for tackling these challenges.
-Our goal is *not* to introduce a complete solution to these problems, instead, we our contribution is a framework in which future research can be positioned.
+Our goal is *not* to introduce a complete solution to these problems, instead, our contribution is a framework into which future research can be positioned.
 Concretely, our framework focuses on three aspects:

 Is the goal really what we (will) do?